 4. Go for an old fashioned adventure steeped in history

 Whitewater rafting definitely gets your adrenaline pumping.
 It’s a wild ride, but one you won’t soon forget.
 There is something inherently thrilling about navigating rapids.
 We all need adventure in our lives.
 Did you know whitewater rafting can be traced back to 1811?
 This was the year of the first recorded trip on the Snake River, which flows through Wyoming, Idaho, Oregon, and Washington.
-The first commercial rafting companies didn’t emerge until the 1960s and 70s.
+The first commercial rafting companies didn’t emerge until the 1960s and 70s, though.
 If you come to the Adirondacks to raft, you’ll be joining a long history of rafting thrill-seekers and explorers.
-Don’t worry -- whitewater rafting has come a long way since 1811: raft designs have been perfected and your guide will outfit your crew with helmets and life preservers and other necessary equipment (maybe even lunch!).
+Don’t worry - whitewater rafting has come a long way since 1811: raft designs have been perfected and your guide will outfit your crew with helmets and life preservers and other necessary equipment (maybe even lunch!).

 5. You can face your fears head on

 There is nothing like finishing a whitewater rafting run through the Adirondack wilderness!
 Something about it will give you an unbeatable sense of accomplishment and boost your self esteem.
 But we understand that rafting can be scary.
 It might not be difficult, but it’s a new experience, and one that isn’t often faced in everyday life.
 Put your trepidation aside while you step out of your comfort zone.
 End the day feeling proud.
 That’s what it’s all about, right?
 If you want to ease into rafting, late summer or early fall is typically a quieter time on the river, while spring brings higher waters and added excitement.